 Configure your Origin Server to integrate Workspace ONE UEM with Akamai CDN

-An origin server is the physical location from which content is retrieved.
+The origin server is a physical location from which content is retrieved.
 It is required in all configurations that retrieve content from an origin.
 You can set up the Origin Server to integrate Akamai CDN with Workspace ONE UEM.

 To set up the Origin Server, complete the following steps:

 - Once the IIS Server Manager is installed, enable the following server roles under Web Server (IIS) > Web Server > Security.

 - Request Filtering